-The Company's accrued pension liability under its defined benefit pension plans is calculated following the method prescribed by the Canadian Institute of Actuaries and is based on management's best estimate of future events that affect pension liabilities, including assumptions about future salary adjustments and incentives.
-There were no amendments to benefit terms during the 2020 year.
-Compensatory changes to the accrued obligations include service cost plus differences between actual and estimated earnings.
-Noncompensatory changes include the effects of changes in actuarial assumptions and interest on the accrued obligations at the start of the year.
-Information on annual benefits payable and the accrued pension obligation for those Named Executive Officers who are members of the defined benefit plans is as follows:
+The Company's accrued pension liability is calculated following the method prescribed by the Canadian Institute of Actuaries and is based on management's best estimate of future events that affect pension liabilities, including assumptions about future salary adjustments and bonuses.
+Changes in accrued pension liabilities for the Named Executive Officers are summarized in the following table.